AleksGoodOmens/rs-schooll-REACT2024Q3/README.md

 - Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

-  Husky
-  Add Husky and configure it to run linting on pre-commit. package.json commands
-  Add the following npm scripts:
-  lint: For running the lint command. format:fix: For running Prettier's --write command.
   Pick a RESTfull api which supports search and pagination (pagination might be reffered as offset and limit params).
 E.g. https://pokeapi.co/, for Star Wars fans https://swapi.dev/api, for Star Trek fans https://stapi.co/api-documentation (OpenApi spec can be checked here https://editor.swagger.io/?url=https://stapi.co/api/v1/rest/common/download/stapi.yaml), or you can select another one complying with the requirements.

 Application Requirements